List of Hollyoaks characters introduced in 2011: Frankie Osborne

 The storyline explores the dynamics of the twins within the family, with JJ often labelled the "golden boy" while Frankie is seen as the "problem child".
 How the parents choose to investigate Frankie's distressing behaviour will also be explored as she continues to struggle with the abuse she has experienced.
 Claire Bloor of SARSAS shared praise for Hollyoaks' approach in dealing with such challenging subject matter.
 "Continuing dramas such as Hollyoaks have the potential to reach huge audiences and create change in the national conversation," Bloor said.
 "This storyline is an opportunity to shine a light on the under-researched and under-discussed topic of sibling sexual abuse.
 We hope that it will raise awareness of both the prevalence of this issue and the devastating impact it can have on those impacted by it."

-The storyline commenced after JJ suggested they should "play school disco's" (a trauma trigger word for Frankie).
+The storyline commenced after JJ suggested they should "play school discos" (a trauma trigger word for Frankie).
 Prior to this, Frankie had been drinking after Darren had let Jack move back in.
 The scenes confirming the sexual abuse proved controversial with viewers.
 As Frankie struggles, Suzanne promises to take her to get her nails done, but misses it to drink and flirt with Ethan Williams (Matthew James Bailey).
-When Frankie watches them leaving together, she tries to cheer Frankie up by asking her to dance like she did during "school disco's", leading her to attack Suzanne and being interviewed by local police officer Zoe Anderson (Garcia Brown).
+When Frankie watches them leaving together, she tries to cheer Frankie up by asking her to dance like she did during "school discos", leading her to attack Suzanne and being interviewed by local police officer Zoe Anderson (Garcia Brown).
 Frankie also starts a friendship with Lucas Hay (Oscar Curtis) during this time as they are both self-harming.
 By this point in the storyline, Frankie is terrified by JJ, she writes so in a diary that JJ discovers and he immediately rips it up in a heated confrontation.
 JJ threatens to reveal the truth about her self-harm to obtain her silence on his abuse.
 When the truth emerges about the self harm, Frankie blames Darren reasoning that it was his neglect and abandonment that led her to self-harm.
 The story reached a climax in episode 6355, originally broadcast on 17 April 2024, where Frankie is raped by JJ.
 This was deemed the storylines "most upsetting turn".
 Scared of a future pregnancy, she asks Lucas to obtain the morning after pill.
 They initially fail, however Lucas later gives her the contraception after he finds her in the park.
 She didn't reveal anything to Lucas, but just admitted that her first time was not a positive one.
 Darren makes a disturbing discovery when he finds Frankie's emergency contraception; he confronts her to no avail as she just claims she can not be protected.
 The plot then seen Lucas accused of the rape by Darren.